segment-integrations/analytics-swift-integration-optimizely-full-stack/README.md

 ```
 Please Note : Here "optimizelyKey" you can get from Optimizely Dashboard Settings.
 You can use development or production SDK key respectively.

-Your events will now be given OptimizelyFullStack session data and start flowing to OptimizelyFullStack via Cloud Mode.
+Your events will now be given OptimizelyFullStack session data and start flowing to OptimizelyFullStack via Device Mode.

 ## Support